appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/designing-an-application/app-navigation.md

 ## Navigation settings

 :::info
-Configuring the navigation is an application-level change.
+Configuring the navigation is an application level change, which means that the scope of the navigation settings configured will only apply to the application where these settings have been set, and not the entire workspace.
 :::

 You can configure the navigation for your app using -